researchsoft/website/content/news/2019-08/index.md

 draft: false
 ---

+* Call for community involvement in ReSA projects
+* Community news

 This month, we have a call for community involvement in ReSA projects, along with some timely tidbits from the larger community.